kanru/uuidgen-el/README.md

   Return UUID string in CID format that is suitable for COM definition.
   If UUID is nil will generate UUID-4 automatically.
-  You customize `uuidgen-cid-format-string' to change the default format.
+  You customize `uuidgen-cid-format-string` to change the default format.

 * **Command** `insert-uuid-cid (uuid)`

   Insert UUID string in CID format that is suitable for COM definition.
   If UUID is nil will generate UUIDv4 automatically.
-  You customize `uuidgen-cid-format-string' to change the default format.
+  You customize `uuidgen-cid-format-string` to change the default format.

 * **Command** `uuidgen (time-based)`